The roots of Zlotnick Construction are forever linked to America's "Greatest Generation" through the efforts of George Zlotnick.

 - ZCI completes three consecutive Walmart renovations in RI as part of the Master Service Agreement

-- ZCI chosen as Construction Manager at Risk for a new $11,500,000 Senior and Community Center in Willimantic, CT
+- ZCI provides pre-construction services for new $14,000,000 Senior and Community Center in Willimantic, CT

 - ZCI begins renovation of a 78-unit housing complex in Willimantic, CT